French Drain -

 - Moisture Tasks

-You may see moisture stains near the slab or near the joins of the foundation, especially during heavy rains.
+You may see moisture stains near the slab or near the joining walls of the foundation, especially during heavy rains.

 - Multiple cracks

 Obviously, a lot of moisture causes significant cracks in the foundation walls or floor.
-The system is simple, as the water does not drain properly, it causes pressure on the foundation walls, which with the gel often bursts the concrete of the basement walls.
+The reason is simple.
+As the water does not drain properly, it causes pressure on the foundation walls, which, with the freeze in the winter, often causes the concrete of the basement walls to crack.

 A change of the French drain, but also the waterproofing membrane.

-In addition to the drain change, our contractors will also offer related solutions to ensure the protection of your foundation.
-They can offer you the opportunity to repair cracks present in your foundation if necessary, in addition to adding a new waterproofing membrane.
+In addition to the drain replacement, our contractors will also offer related solutions to ensure the protection of your foundation.
+If necessary, they can offer you the opportunity to repair cracks present in your foundation, in addition to adding a new waterproofing membrane.
 This will provide additional protection against water that will now be redirected to the drain.
 The membrane will protect the outer surface of your foundation.
 It is an additional resource that plays an important role against infiltration and countering the degradation of your foundation.

 Have you considered an indoor French drain?